Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: The auxiliary Markov process and Many-to-One formulas

-The equality (\ref{formuledualite2}) means that adding the contributions over all the individuals in the Galton-Watson tree corresponds (at least for the first moment) to integrating the contribution of the auxiliary process over time with an exponential weight $\expp{r(m-1)t}$ which is the average number of living individuals at time $t$.
-Notice the weight is increasing if the Galton-Watson tree is supercritical and decreasing if it is subcritical.
+The equality (\ref{formuledualite2}) means that adding the contributions over all the individuals in the Galton--Watson tree corresponds (at least for the first moment) to integrating the contribution of the auxiliary process over time with an exponential weight $\rme^{r(m-1)t}$ which is the average number of living individuals at time $t$.
+Notice\vadjust{\goodbreak} the weight is increasing if the Galton--Watson tree is supercritical and decreasing if it is subcritical. \begin{rque} We shall give two alternative formulas for (\ref{formuledualite2}). \begin{longlist}[(1)] \item[(1)] We deduce from (\ref{formuledualite2}) that, for all nonnegative measurable function $f$,